paulfitz/paulfitz.github.io/_posts/2017-03-26-convnets-without-tears.md

 The precise details aren't important, the key is to leave nothing reliable except the pattern you want learned.

-To classic computer vision eyes, this looks crazy.
+To classic computer vision eyes, this all looks crazy.
 There's occlusion!
 Sometimes the pattern is only partially in view!
 Sometimes its edges are all smeared out!
 Relax about that.
-The question to worry about is whether a network that learns this can generalize to real images.

 Here's a hacked together network that should be able to do this.
 Let's assume we get images at 256x256 resolution for now.